 Acadian employs a mix of unionized employees and contractors to harvest timber and deliver it to Acadian's customers.
 NB Timberlands' operations are partially unionized.
-In New Brunswick, unionized employees, who are owner-operators, cut approximately 24% of NB Timberlands' softwood and hardwood.
-Between 33 and 55 contractors throughout the year are employed in New Brunswick to harvest the remaining softwood and hardwood, as well as to execute all trucking, road construction and silviculture activities.
-Both owner-operators and contractors own all of the harvesting equipment directly.
+In New Brunswick, unionized employees operate contactor-owned equipment to cut approximately 20% of NB Timberlands' softwood and hardwood.
+Between 33 and 55 contractors are employed throughout the year in New Brunswick to harvest the remaining softwood and hardwood, as well as to execute all trucking, road construction and silviculture activities.
 In Maine, Acadian's harvesting, trucking, road building and silviculture activities are performed exclusively by contractors.
+Acadian employs four to seven contractors in Maine.

 The majority of Acadian's logging contractors have a long-term working relationship on the Acadian Timberlands.
-Acadian's foresters have conducted annual training sessions to update the contractors on the latest changes in regulations as well as promoting the use of best practices in timber harvesting.
+Acadian's foresters conduct annual training sessions to update the contractors on the latest changes in regulations and promote the use of best practices in timber harvesting.
 Contractor turnover has been minimal and is usually caused by an inability to meet Acadian's performance standards.